simonprickett/redis-pi-camera/pi/README.md

 Redis also has an [EXPIREAT command](https://redis.io/commands/expireat/) if you prefer to specify a time and date for expiry, rather than a number of seconds in the future.

+TODO update the above for pipelining and expiry and the lux information.

 ## Setup

 To get this component working, you'll need to connect your camera to the Raspberry Pi, ensure the operating system is configured correctly for it and install some Python dependencies (to connect to Redis).